 Corequisite: VN 55; VN 56, VN57, VN 58 30 hours lecture

 Course designed to prepare the Licensed Vocational Nursing student for successful completion of the state board examination for licensure.
+This is a web-enhanced course.
+Access to a computer with internet access is required.

 PHILOSOPHY